Lisbon Oceanarium: Forests Underwater by Takashi Amano

 In 2015, a temporary exhibition, “Forests Underwater" by Takashi Amano opened.
 It is a tropical freshwater aquarium featuring a large amount of plants and is the world's largest nature aquarium at 40 metres long and 160,000 litres.
-Originally scheduled to be open 2 years, it remains open today.
+Originally scheduled to be open 2 years, it will close September 30, 2026 after a ten year run, with over 7milion visits.